AdDraw/Hard_Video_Processing/README.md

 Alongside core files of the IP included are: .ufc file, Microblaze configuration files and code written in C for MicroBlaze.

+This embedded system in completion performs a simply erosion algorithm on a 128x128 pixel matrix.
+Video format is VGA in a 640x480@75Hz resolution.
+Input and output video codecs are properly programmed through I2C bus.
+Data is stored in an internal BRAM.